 Under Belgian law, the deceased is considered a resident when he or she had his or her effective place of residence in Belgium immediately prior to his or her death.
-If the deceased was registered in the civil register of a Belgian city, he or she is presumed to be a Belgian resident.
-It is possible to bring forward evidence to the contrary.
 The effective place of residence is the place where an individual has his or her permanent home (i.e., where the family lives) or his or her center of economic interests (i.e., place from where an individual manages bank accounts, investments, businesses and properties).
+A rebuttable presumption of residence applies for income taxes when the tax payer is registered in the Belgian population register, but the regional inheritance tax codes do not provide for a similar presumption.
+The different tax authorities in charge of inheritance tax collection have, however, adopted the position that the deceased is presumed to be a resident of Belgium if he or she was registered in the population register at an address in Belgium at the time of death.

-Here too, the beneficiary of the Belgian real estate is in principle liable for the payment of transfer tax irrespective of his or her place of residence (in Belgium or not).
+Here too, the beneficiary of Belgian real estate is, in principle, liable for the payment of transfer tax irrespective of his or her place of residence (in Belgium or not).

-Transfer tax is due on the transfer of Belgian immovable property of the deceased if he or she is considered to be a nonresident for tax purposes at the time of his or her death.
+Transfer tax is levied on the deceased's Belgian immovable property if he or she is considered a nonresident for tax purposes at the time of his or her death.

-Gift tax is due, in principle, by the beneficiary of the gift.
-It is, however, accepted in certain cases that the donor pays the gift tax without it constituting an additional gift.
+Gift tax is due, in principle, from the beneficiary of the gift.
+It is, however, accepted by the tax authorities that the donor pays the gift tax without it constituting an additional gift.